-The program includes 36 credits in business, including 21 credits of foundational courses, and either one semester of 15 credits in Latin America or a 15-credit concentration at GCU, chosen from management, marketing, finance and economics, and sports management.
-Each 15-credit concentration includes 3 credits of internship.
-Students are expected to have an internship placement that enables them to apply what was learned in both Spanish and business courses.
+The program includes 33 credits in business, including 18 credits of foundational courses, plus 15 business credits approved by the chair of the Business, Accounting, and Economics department.
+Students are encouraged to complete some or all of these 15 credits at approved study abroad locations in Spanish speaking countries.
 The Spanish component of the program will be 33 credits at the 300 level or higher, including a course on Spanish for careers in business.
 Specifically, the requirements are:

-21 credits at GCU in Business:
+33 credits in Business: